GodSpeeD-17/STM32F103C8T6_BareMetal/ARCHITECTURE.md

 The codec layer must not touch hardware.
 It receives register images from the driver, mutates those images, and returns status.

+Stage APIs should take a pointer to the caller-owned register image.
+The function should copy that image into a local variable, perform all validation and staging on the local variable, and update the caller-owned image only after the operation is valid.
+This avoids partially mutated images on validation failure.

+State extraction is a special case.
+When the only decoded value is an ON/OFF state and no output pointer is otherwise needed, the Extract API may return `driver_status_t` directly as the decoded state:

+- `DRIVER_STATUS_OFF`
+- `DRIVER_STATUS_ON`
+- an error status only when validation can fail

+Non-state extraction APIs should return operation status and write the decoded value through an output pointer.

 The codec layer is the central compatibility point between stable public driver selectors and raw hardware bit definitions.
 Public driver selectors may remain